nteetor/yonder/docs/layout/formgroup.md

 title: Add labels, help text, and formatting to inputs
 description: |-
   Form groups are a way of labelling an input.
-Form rows are similar to [row()]s, but include additional styles intended for forms.
+Form rows are similar to [columns()]s, but include additional styles intended for forms.
 The flexibility provided by form rows and groups means you can confidently develop shiny applications for devices and screens of varying sizes.
 parameters:
 - name: label
   description: |-